-This year, the February 11 Procession was again in two parts, a fairly new development that's just a few years old now.
+This year, the March 3 procession will again be in two parts, a fairly new development that's just a few years old now.

-The Joe Cain Marching Society - those who walk the parade route, often in costume - had its own parade permit and preceded the Joe Cain Parading Society - the floats and vehicles (though the Parading Society also has its own walking groups out in front of the floats.
+The Joe Cain Marching Society - those who walk the parade route, often in costume - has its own parade permit and precedes the Joe Cain Parading Society - the floats and vehicles (though the Parading Society also has its own walking groups out in front of the floats.
 Yeah, it's confusing.
 But how do you explain a dozen or so widows crying over a man who only had one wife?
 Nothing about Joe Cain Day makes much sense.
 And that's the way we like it!)

-Wayne Dean Sr. portrayed Slac IV for the 33rd year in a row by leading the foot marchers at 2:30 p.m.
-The Parading Society was led by Thomas Watts portraying Citizen Joe Cain.
+Wayne Dean Sr. will portray Chief Slac IV for the 34th year in a row by leading the foot marchers at 2:30 p.m.
+The Parading Society will be led by Thomas Watts, portraying Citizen Joe Cain.

 To see the Mask's exclusive HD video of the 2018 procession, click HERE.